chef-boneyard/chef-web-docs-2016/includes_config/includes_config_rb_metadata_settings.rst

      - |description recipe| For example:
        ::

-          recipe "cats::sleep", "For something crazy, like 20 hours a day."
+          recipe "cats::sleep", "For a crazy 20 hours a day."

        Or:
        ::